Marek-Kazimierczak/WK-ART/README.md

 After the Got it! button is pressed the fancy header with logo is reveald and when you press on it you are moved to gallery animated with ScrollMagic and GSAP.
 There is quite heavy 3D model of my brother in About me page, but it looks really nice :) so please be a bit patient while it is loading.
 It is worth it.

-Viewing this website on different devices gives you different user experience, because I used  RWD methods.
+Viewing this website on different devices gives you different user experience, because it use RWD methods.

 Please enjoy the content :)